RITRedteam/TrainingWheelsProtocol/README.md

 # TrainingWheelsProtocol
-TitanFall modules for adding low hanging fruit on a system
+TitanFall modules for adding low hanging fruit on a system.

+These are things that are meant to be found by the blueteam